Jacquelyn Avery, Ph.D.

 - Research Elective available with Dr. Deborah Ellis at Wayne State University.

 Detailed Description of Program

 The interns complete two six-month rotations: the Clinics Rotation and the Neurocognitive Rotation.
-First rotation is September to February, and second rotation is March to August.
 Each of the interns begins the training year immersed in their primary areas of interest in order to provide extensive exposure and training which will enhance their preparation for post-doctoral position applications.
 During the second half of the training year, interns will be exposed to additional opportunities to round out their training experience.
 Year-long activities include therapy cases, inpatient psychology consultations, attending supervision, and didactic seminars.
-The intern experiences are explained in more detail below.

-New for 2020-2021: Children’s Hospital of Michigan has received a Health Resources and Services Administration (HRSA) Graduate Psychology Education (GPE) grant (#D40HP33377) with a start date of September 1, 2019.
-This 3-year grant will support intern stipends and provide enhanced education and training to interns and faculty in trauma, pain management, and opioid/substance use disorders within an interdisciplinary setting.
-Trainings will include collaborations with Pharmacy, Child Life, and other disciplines.
-The internship Training Director, Jill Meade, Ph.D., serves as Program Director on the grant, and Robert Rothermel, Ph.D. serves as Co-Director.
-Core experiences and rotations of the internship will remain in place.
+Children’s Hospital of Michigan has received a Health Resources and Services Administration (HRSA) Graduate Psychology Education (GPE) grant (#D40HP33377) which supports intern stipends and provides enhanced education and training to interns and faculty in telehealth, motivational interviewing, trauma, pain management, and opioid/substance use disorders within an interdisciplinary setting.
+Trainings include collaborations with Pharmacy, Child Life, and other disciplines.
+The internship Training Director, Jill Meade, Ph.D., serves as Program Director on the grant.

 - Develop skills in working with multidisciplinary teams.

 - Develop understanding and treatment skills for the treatment and prevention of chronic illness in children and adolescents.